Cache-to-Cache: Direct Semantic Communication Between Large Language Models: Experiment

-As shown in Table~\ref{tab:llm_overall}, \name consistently improves the Receiver model performance across different settings and benchmarks.
-After applying \name, we see an average increase of accuracy by 11.00\%, 9.64\%, and 11.88\% across three different Sharers.
+\xhdr{Performance} As shown in Table~\ref{tab:llm_comm}, \name consistently improves the Receiver model performance across different settings and benchmarks.
+Representative example output is provided in Appendix~\ref{sec:appendix/Example}.
+After applying \name, accuracy increases by an average of 11.00\%, 9.64\%, and 11.88\% across the three Sharers.
 Compared with text-to-text communication, \name achieves an average accuracy increase of 5.36\%, 4.15\%, and 3.06\%.
-It also achieves obvious speedups of 3.46$\times$, 1.51$\times$, and 14.41$\times$, thanks to the waiving of intermediate text message generation.
-In contrast, query-level routing prioritizes efficiency but limits accuracy to the better of the two original models.
+Query-level routing prioritizes efficiency but limits accuracy to the better of the two original models.
+Notably, Qwen3-4B Base as the Sharer often ignores instructions, resulting in poor standalone performance and excessively long T2T communication times.
+In contrast, \name bypasses this issue, highlighting an interesting use case in which a weaker instruction-tuned Receiver can leverage a stronger base model's knowledge via C2C, even when base model cannot follow instructions.
+We also explore strong-to-weak communication (details in Appendix~\ref{sec:appendix/exp/strong2weak}) using Qwen3-4B as the Sharer, showing that \name effectively enables the Receiver to benefit from a stronger Sharer.

-Notably, when using Qwen3-4B Base as the Sharer, the generated text sometimes ignores instructions and exceeds the expected length.
-This results in extremely long text-to-text communication time, while \name bypasses this issue.
-The setup highlights an interesting use case of \name, where a weak SFT model enables a strong pre-trained base model to follow instructions.
-We also observe that Llama3.2-1B exhibits exceptionally fast inference, analyzed in Appendix~\ref{sec:appendix/result/time}.
+\xhdr{Efficiency} As shown in Table~\ref{tab:llm_comm}, \name achieves significant speedups of 3.46$\times$, 1.51$\times$, and 14.41$\times$ over T2T by eliminating intermediate text generation.
+As detailed in Table~\ref{tab:time_breakdown}, T2T requires the Sharer to decode 80 output tokens, incurring 1312ms of decoding overhead, whereas C2C replaces this sequential decoding with parallel cache fusion in 90ms.
+Further analysis of Llama3.2-1B's exceptionally fast inference is provided in Appendix~\ref{sec:appendix/result/time}.